 Classes are small—especially in the upper levels—so you'll get personalized attention and support from math faculty who are active experts in their fields.

 Interested in engineering?
-Study here for three years and get your bachelor's degree in math, and then get an engineering degree from Columbia University through our joint engineering program.
+Study here for three years and get your bachelor's degree in computer science, and then get an engineering degree from Columbia University, Washington University of St. Louis or Case Western Reserve University through our joint engineering program.

 Open up a world of possibilities